carsonip/alexa-whatsapp/README.md

 This project uses Amazon Lambda and Amazon Alexa.
 It requires a corresponding lambda script to work.

+This project uses the [yowsup](https://github.com/tgalal/yowsup) library.

-#### Using this project may risk your WhatsApp account being banned.
+#### Using this project may result in a WhatsApp account ban.
 Use with great caution.

 ## Building